EnricRovira/Pulmonar_Fibrosis_Progression/README.md

  #### Baselines

-  - Baseline 1- Mean FVC
+  - Baseline 1- Mean FVC from training to all predictions

   | MSE   | RMSE |  MAPE | CustomMetric |
   |-------|:----:|:-----:|------:|
   | 159456 | 17.97 | 12.49 | 10.12

-  - Baseline 2 - Initial FVC per Patient
+  - Baseline 2 - Initial FVC per Patient from each patient we take initial fvc and predict it over all timesteps.

   | MSE   | RMSE |  MAPE | CustomMetric |
   |-------|:----:|:-----:|------:|
   | 88876.58 | 12.23 | 7.298 | 8.43

-  - Baseline 3 - Last Timestep
+  - Baseline 3 - Last Timestep(Although this is a good baseline for general Sequence-to-Sequence purposes it is not for this case because we want to focus on the prognosis availability of the model).

 | MSE   | RMSE |  MAPE | CustomMetric |
   |-------|:----:|:-----:|------:|
   | 21214 | 9.54 | 3.766 | 6.576

  ## Conclusions & Further Steps

+There are several things that can be done for improving the model and the baslines availabilty to compare results:

+- Add uncertanity to the predictions.
+- Increse number of params such as decoder rnn dropout,  decoder rnn recurrent dropout, l2 weight decay alpha, etc.
+- Hypertune the model.
+- Add early stopping.
+- Improve Encoder architecture, add CNN1D to mix the tabular features with image.
+- Improve autoencoder architecture (Huge resources needed).
+- Sample weight the last timestep of the sequences more than the earliest.

+In general the model is learning good patterns and making good predictions, also we can interpretate the results thanks to attentions and there is room for improvement!!
+Any idea/comments will be much appreciated.